New derived symmetries of some hyperk\"ahler varieties: Introduction

 \section{Introduction}

-This paper grows out of the following observation: Let $S$ be a complex K3 surface, $S^{[2]}$ the Hilbert scheme of pairs of points on $S$, thought of as a moduli space of ideal sheaves, $F: D^b(S) \to D^b(S^{[2]})$ the functor induced by the universal sheaf $\UU$ on $S \times S^{[2]}$, and $R$ the right adjoint of $F$.
-Then we will see that the composition $RF = \id \oplus [-2]$, so $F$ is an example of the ``spherical functors'' of Rouquier \cite{rouquier} and Anno \cite{anno} and hence determines an autoequivalence $T$ of $D^b(S^{[2]})$.
+This paper grows out of the following observation: Let $S$ be a complex K3 surface, let $S^{[2]}$ be the Hilbert scheme of pairs of points on $S$, thought of as a moduli space of ideal sheaves, let $F\colon D^b(S) \to D^b(S^{[2]})$ be the functor induced by the universal sheaf $\U$ on $S \times S^{[2]}$, and let $R$ be the right adjoint of $F$.
+Then the composition $RF$ is isomorphic to $\id_S \oplus [-2]$, so $F$ is a ``spherical functor'' in the sense of Rouquier \cite{rouquier} and Anno \cite{anno} and hence determines an auto\-equivalence $T$ of $D^b(S^{[2]})$.
 Briefly, $T = \cone(FR \to \id)$.
 Spherical functors generalize Seidel and Thomas's spherical objects \cite{st} and unify various family versions of them \cite{horja,toda}.
-In \S\ref{spherical} we give a simplified definition of spherical functors, review the known examples, and give an alternate proof that they yield autoequivalences in preparation for our work on $\PP$-functors in \S\ref{P-functors}.
+In \S\ref{spherical} we give a simplified definition of spherical functors, review the known examples, and give an alternate proof that they yield autoequivalences in preparation for our work on $\P$-functors in \S\ref{P-functors}.